patrick-mikk/CJPS-RCSP/README.md

 This CSL file was created by *Patrick A. Mikkelsen* based on the *Canadian Journal of Political Science* citation requirements.

-### Canadian Journal of Political Science Resources
+### Repository Structure

 This repository includes several resources for understanding and implementing the CJPS citation style:

 1. **CJPS-RCSP.csl** - The Citation Style Language file for use with reference managers.

 2. **Documentation:**
-   - `CJPS.md` - Comprehensive guide to CJPS citation style
-   - `CJPS-RCSP - Notes.md` - Detailed notes on CJPS citation formatting and guidelines
+   - `CJPS-RCSP - Style Guide and Notes.md` - Comprehensive guide to CJPS citation style and formatting
-   - `CJPS-RCSP - Instructions for Contributors.md` - Official instructions from the journal
+   - `CJPS-RCSP - Instructions for Contributors.md` - Reproduction of the official instructions from the journal as markdown

 3. **Reference Materials:**
-   - `CJPSQuickGuide.pdf` - Quick reference guide from Memorial University Library
+   - `CJPS-RCSP - Style Quick Guide.pdf` - Quick reference guide from Memorial University Library
-   - `CJPS - Editorial Style Guidelines 2008.pdf` - Official CPSA editorial style guidelines
+   - `CJPS-RCSP - Editorial Style Guidelines 2008.pdf` - Official CPSA editorial style guidelines
-   - `Canadian-Journal-of-Political-Science-Preparing-Materials.pdf` - Guidelines for preparing materials
+   - `CJPS-RCSP - Instructions for Contributors.pdf` - Guidelines for preparing materials for submission

 ### External Resources